Chubek/ZephyrASDL/README.md

 info asdl
 ```

-The manpage and the Texinfo are available in `companions` under `manual.html` and `guide.html`.
-After installing, these files, along with examples, and everything within `companions` will be copied to `/usr/local/share/doc/asdl`.
+The manpage and the Texinfo are available in `extras` under `manual.html` and `guide.html`.
+After installing, these files, along with examples, and everything within `extras` will be copied to `/usr/local/share/doc/asdl`.
 If you install via a package manager, omitt `/local`.

 If you need to contact me, you can do so via email: `chubakbidpaa [at] riseup [dot] net`.